NDepend Blog

 • Only one source file of a C# project can contain top-level statements.
 This makes sense since there cannot be more than one entry-point method for an executable assembly.

-C# 10 Implicit using directives.
+C# 10 Implicit Using Directives

-If we look in the C# .csproj project file generated, we can see the XML element <ImplicitUsings>enable</ImplicitUsings>.
-The value disable is also possible which is equivalent to removing this XML element.
+If we look at the C# .csproj project file generated, we see the XML element <ImplicitUsings>enable</ImplicitUsings>.
+The value disable is also possible, which is equivalent to removing this XML element.

 We’ll detail the usage of the keyword global in the next section.

-C# 10 Global using directives,
+C# 10 Global Using Directives

 • Either declare global using YourNamespace once in a source file of the project.